hphelion/documentation/UseCases/TasksforAdmins/Network/commercial.dashboard.network.subnet.md

 	a Clear the **Enable DHCP** option, as needed, to not use the network as a DCHP.
 DHCP is enabled by default.
 If enabled, the subnet will serve as your DHCP server.
 Instances associated with the subnet will be assigned an IP address from this pool. .</li>

 	b.
-Optionally, enter the starting and ending IP addresses you want for your DHCP allocation pool in the **Allocation Pools** field, in the format IP<em>ADDR,IP</em>ADDR.
+Optionally, enter the starting and ending IP addresses you want for your DHCP allocation pool in the **Allocation Pools** field, in the format IP*ADDR,IP*ADDR.
 For example: 192.168.1.10,192.168.1.120.
 By deafult, the server has an application pool starting with 10.0.0.0/24.	</li>

 	c.
 Optionally, enter the IP Address of your subnet in the **DNS Name Servers** field.
 If blank, your subnet will default to using HP's internal DNS which uses DNSMASQ.</li>